rinigus/tbuilder/README.md

 * `shadow_builds` (list of strings) SPEC packages that will be built using shadow builds approach (see SDK documentation).

+* `skip_rpms` (list of strings) regex expressions that are matched against compiled RPM file basenames.
+If the filename matches (Python re.match) then the corresponding RPM is not loaded and its provided symbols are not considered.
+Useful for larger builds with some of RPMs not used a build dependencies for others.

 ## Requirements

 Requirements are